JuliaML/TableTransforms.jl/docs/src/custom.md

 ## Motivation

-TableTransforms currently supports over 25 different transforms that cover a wide variety of use cases ranging from ordinary table operations to complex statistical transformations and that all can be arbitrarily composed with one another through elegant syntax.
-It is easy to leverage all of those benefits as a developer of a new transforms that operates on tables so that it perfectly integrates with the rest of the TableTransforms ecosystem.
+TableTransforms.jl currently supports over 25 different transforms that cover a wide variety of use cases ranging from ordinary table operations to complex statistical transformations, which can be arbitrarily composed with one another through elegant syntax.
+It is easy to leverage all this functionality as a developer of new transforms, and this is the motivation of this guide.

 ##  Custom Transform Basics
 All the transforms in this package implement the transforms interface defined in the `TransformsBase` package so this is really the only dependency you need.
 The interface assumes the following about your implementation: